JoaoCarabetta/algo-week/README.md

 If we do it collectively, one per week, we can build a nice database about these algorithms.

+We can use a single dataset to evaluate the differences between them.
+The Iris Flower seems to be a good choice: https://en.wikipedia.org/wiki/Iris_flower_data_set

 I looked around in the search for some key algorithms.
 These are the ones that I found, but I am sure that there are more (wikipedia has a huge list [3]).
 Let's try to prioritise them [1, 2] :

 - Logistic Regression